mcauley-penney/OSL-repo-extractor/docs/OSL-repo-extractor.md

 main.py: error: the following arguments are required: extractor_cfg_file
 ```

 The extractor requires only a path to a configuration file.
-The sample configuration at
-`./doc/example_extractor_cfg.json` is a good place to start experimenting.
-The extractor will report to you
-what keys are missing, if any, and whether the values for the accepted keys are acceptable.
-An acceptable call
-from the command line will look like:
+See the [example configuration](./example_io/example_cfg.json) to begin experimenting.
+The extractor will report to you what keys are missing, if any, and whether the values for the accepted keys are acceptable.
+An acceptable call from the command line will look like:

 ```
-$ python main.py <path/to/cfg/file>
+$ python main.py path/to/cfg/file
 ```

 #### configuration
-Please see the extractor configuration template in `docs/example_io/` to get started.
+As mentioned above, please see the [example configuration](./example_io/example_cfg.json) to get started.

 Some key points about the configuration: